blocto/fcl-swift/README.md

 ### CocoaPods

 FCL-SDK is available through [CocoaPods](https://cocoapods.org).
-You can only include specific subspec to install, simply add the following line to your Podfile:
+You can include specific subspec to install, simply add the following line to your Podfile:

 ```ruby
 pod 'FCL-SDK', '~> 0.1.2'